WFYY: Spanish CHR as WHKQ

 On August 1, 2011, WLOQ changed its call sign to WHKQ.
 The WLOQ branding and smooth jazz format continued as an internet radio station, at WLOQRadio.com.
-The WLOQ branding was revived in August 2011 on an FM translator, W273CA (102.5 FM) in Orlando, simulcast from the HD Radio signal of WMGF, owned by iHeartMedia.
+The WLOQ branding was revived in August 2011, on an FM translator, W273CA (102.5 FM) in Orlando, simulcast from the HD Radio signal of WMGF, owned by iHeartMedia.
 Eventually, iHeart ended the smooth jazz format on the translator, although it continues on WMGF's HD2 signal and online.

 Country as WOTW

 On September 5, 2014, JVC Media, a New York-based broadcasting company that has been expanding its portfolio of radio properties in Florida, acquired WHKQ from TTB.
 That same month, two websites were registered possibly showing JVC, upon closing the sale, may flip WHKQ to country music as My Country 103.1 to go up against longtime country leader WWKA, owned by Cox Radio.
-Other websites registered showed WHKQ possibly flipping to Dance music as Party 103.1.
+Other websites registered showed WHKQ possibly flipping to dance music as Party 103.1.
 JVC also requested to change the station's call letters to WOTW.

-JVC's purchase of WHKQ was consummated on December 15, 2014 at a price of $10 million.
-That night, at midnight, after on-air staff members bid farewell and began redirecting listeners to Spanish Tropical-formatted WRUM, WHKQ began stunting with simulcasts of other stations owned by JVC.
+JVC's purchase of WHKQ was consummated on December 15, at a price of $10 million.
+That night, at midnight, after on-air staff members bid farewell and began redirecting listeners to tropical music-formatted WRUM, WHKQ began stunting with simulcasts of other stations owned by JVC.
 The new WOTW call letters took effect on December 16.
 On December 19, at noon, the stunting switched to sounds of a radio static, a heartbeat, and wolves howling.
-At 1:03 p.m. that day, the station officially flipped to country as 103.1 The Wolf.
+At 1:03 pm that day, the station officially flipped to country as 103.1 The Wolf.
 The first song on WOTW was "My Kinda Party" by Jason Aldean, the first of 10,000 songs in a row to launch the format.

 In May 2017, JVC announced that WOTW would activate its HD Radio signal, signing on an HD2 sub-channel to air a mainstream rock format, branded as Bud 94.1 (in reference to recently acquired translator W231CT, which had previously simulcast WRSO).
-The sub-channel/translator signed on at 5:15 p.m. on July 13.
+The sub-channel/translator signed on at 5:15 pm on July 13.
 On September 30, 2019, W231CT was acquired by iHeartMedia and began to simulcast WFLF.
 Bud 94.1 was rebranded Bud FM and still continued to be available on the HD2 subchannel until 2022.